 We provide everything including toys and bedding but if you think your dog would be more comfortable with his own blanket or toys you are welcome to bring them.
 You should bring your dog’s collar and ID and of course the required veterinary record.
-Also the completed forms that will be attached to the confirmation email.
 On the registration page you will find a list of things to bring on arrival day.
 We will also send you this list when you register.

 What vaccinations are required?

 Dogs coming to Camp Woof must be current on rabies, DHLPP and bordatella.
 This requirement is for the safety of all our canine friends.
 “Current” means whatever is prescribed by your veterinarian.
 Dogs must also have a current heartworm test and be on heartworm prevention during appropriate months.
-Dogs must also be free of fleas and all parasites and on a preventive like Frontline in flea season.
+Dogs must also be free of fleas and all parasites.
 All of these conditions are stipulated in the boarding agreement.

 What kind of space will my dog be housed in?